noislabs/nois-contracts/contracts/nois-sink/README.md

-# Nois Drand
+# Nois Sink

-Drand backend for beacon verification.
+Nois-sink is a contract that burns NOIS native coins.